-The Temporary Course Certificate should be available for inspection at the circuit for which issued prior to commencement of practice or racing.
+1. The Temporary Course Certificate should be available for inspection at the circuit for which issued prior to commencement of practice or racing.

-8.10 Responsibility of Licence/Certificate Holder and Organiser

-Where the Licence/Certificate holder is not also the organiser of a meeting, an agreement, approved by the ACU Headquarters, shall be completed between the Licensee/Certificate holder and the organiser, detailing the division of responsibility for carrying out the requirements of the licence/certificate and of the organisation of the meeting.
+8.10 Responsibility of Licence/Certificate Holder and Organiser approved by the ACU Headquarters, shall be completed between the Licensee/Certificate holder and the organiser, detailing the division of responsibility for carrying out the requirements of the licence/certificate and of the organisation of the meeting.